dtcan/bomberman-de1/README.md

 12. Click the 'Start' button to run the game!

 ## Compatibility
 This project was made for an 5CSEMA5F31C6 (Altera DE1 SOC) device, but it should work with any device that is supported by Quartus Prime.
-It may also work with any FPGA that can work with Verilog, although the compilation process may differ.
+It may also work with any FPGA that can work with Verilog files, although the compilation process may differ.